hangoutsbot/hangoutsbot/README.md

-# Note about Hangout API Depreciation
+# Note About Hangout API Depreciation
 Google recently announced depreciation of Hangouts API.
 This does not affect hangoutsbot in any way.
 What they are deprecating is the video hangouts interactions (games, overlays).

 # Introduction